codeck313/gImageGrabber/README.md

 imgScrape.build\_url(search)

 This is to compose a google search URL for your search term.
-It takes a search argument which specifies your search term of which you need pictures of.
+To specify your search term use search argument of the function to build the URL.

 **Usage** :